sweigmann/dfir-infrastructure/README.md

 - Bastion host and Access Network still share the same IP range.
 Thus, gateways would directly be accessible by the "outside world".
 Bastion host services should be the only services which are initially accessible.
 - The Timesketch Notebook template is buggy.
 It lacks certain functions to extract data from the XML part of EVTX logs.
 It is also quite old as newer tags would use features not present in the version of iPython which is shipped with the notebook.
 Suggestions on how to resolve this are welcome!
+- The Timesketch Notebook in its most recent version still runs on Debian 11 and Python 3.8 which is incompatible with newer versions of the timesketch API Python module.
+The last version of Timesketch Notebook known to work is dated from Dec 19, 2024.
 - The siftstation (_not_ to be confused with the SANS Sift Station) does mount the writable NFS share read-only.
 A workaround is to just reboot the host or issue:
     ```
     mount -o remount,rw /data/read-write /data/read-write